Chamois Niortais FC: Professional status

 Thanks to the promotion, Chamois Niortais became a professional club for the 1985–86 season.
 The season began well for the side, as they achieved a 1–0 win against USL Dunkerque on 16 July 1985.
 They went on to accomplish a respectable fifth-placed finish in their first season with a total of 37 points.
 The next campaign saw unprecedented success for the team, as they racked up a 17-match unbeaten run on the way to the league championship.
 Their title triumph was confirmed with a 2–0 victory over US Orléans at the Stade René Gaillard on 23 May 1987.

 The following season turned out to be the club's only season to date in the top tier of French football.
 The season began with a 1–1 draw with Lens and the side's first victory came against Montpellier on 1 August 1987.
 The team also managed a win in their first ever televised match, defeating Saint-Étienne 2–1 on 18 August 1987.
-After a promising start, the team languished around the bottom of the division for the majority of the campaign, and were eventually relegated back to Division 2 on 10 June 1988, after being beaten 3–0 by Caen, finishing just one point behind Lens.
+After this promising start, the team languished around the bottom of the division for the majority of the campaign, and were eventually relegated back to Division 2 on 10 June 1988, after being beaten 3–0 by Caen, finishing just one point behind Lens.

 The relegation saw the end of Patrick Parizon's reign as head coach as he was replaced by Victor Zvunka.
 Zvunka remained manager for the following three seasons, until the side were relegated to Division 3 at the end of the 1990–91 campaign.
 The team returned to the second tier after just one season as they comfortably won Division 3.
 The next 13 consecutive seasons saw a number of mid-table finishes in Ligue 2, until a poor 2004–05 campaign, in which the team lost 21 of their 38 league matches.
 Philippe Hinschberger was appointed as the new manager in 2005, and he successfully escaped from the Championnat National at the first attempt, securing the title with a 2–0 victory over Sporting Toulon Var on 13 May 2006.
 Niort found the following two seasons difficult in Ligue 2, finishing 16th in the 2006–07 season and then suffering relegation in 2007–08 after conceding an injury time goal to Boulogne.